hungvucoding/hungvucoding/README.md

 ## 👋 Hi there!
 I'm Hung Vu
 I’m passionate about learning from data and discovering the insights and stories hidden behind the numbers.
-I am currently seeking opportunities to apply my skills in real-world projects, and I use this GitHub to showcase and store my work.
+I am currently learning SQL, PowerBI and Python and I want to apply my skills in real-world projects, I use GitHub to showcase and store my work.

 ---